ckeditor/ckeditor5/docs/installation/index.md

 		'quiz-question-usingCDN': {
 			content: 'Do you need an immediate pre-made solution?',
-			hint: 'CKEditor 5 can be instantly run from <a href="#start-using-ckeditor-5-instantly-with-cdn">CDN</a> providing working editor in seconds.
+			hint: 'CKEditor&nbsp;5 can be instantly run from <a href="#start-using-ckeditor-5-instantly-with-cdn">CDN</a> providing working editor in seconds.
 This is the fastest way to start.',
 			buttons: [
 				getDecisionButtonDefinition( true, 'quiz-resolution-usingCDN' ),
 				getDecisionButtonDefinition( false, 'quiz-question-usingBuilds' ),